osisoft/OCS-Docs/Content_Portal/Documentation/Identity/Identity_IdentityProvider.md

 ## `Update Identity Provider Consent of a Tenant`

-Update the identity provider Consent of a tenant.
+Update the identity provider consent of a tenant.
 Currently only support Azure Active Directory.
 The consent grants User.Read.All and GroupMember.Read.all permissions to the OCS tenant.

 ### Request